Hello! Who are you and what business did you start?

 Wandering Aunt has provided an update on their business!

-About 1 month ago, we followed up with Wandering Aunt to see how they've been doing since we published this article.
+7 months ago, we followed up with Wandering Aunt to see how they've been doing since we published this article.

 Want to start your own business?